ReplicaFlowOSS/replicaflow/docs/roadmap.md

 ### Plugin Ecosystem

-ReplicaFlow should eventually support plugins.
+ReplicaFlow should eventually provide an extensible plugin architecture.

+The core platform should remain lightweight while allowing the community to extend ReplicaFlow through plugins.

 Possible integrations include: